jessey1207/Waterworks/README.md

 - 8 = 寅, 丑
 - 9 = 午

+### Strength (力)
+Each earth branch has a strength character.
+And each strength character has a direction.
+This means that strength will only ever be located in the corners.

+- 寅 = NE = 亥, 子, 丑
+- 巳 = SE = 寅, 卯, 辰
+- 申 = SW = 巳, 午, 未
+- 亥 = NW = 申, 酉, 戌

+1. Find the year's earth branch, then the strength of the earth branch
+2. Find the strength character in the Original Grid, then get the direction of that section
+3. This is the direction in which the Strength should appear

 ### Generated Grid
 The grid consists of a set of base numbers, an Evil icon and an Age icon.